 Tuesday Cloudy.
-Rain areas or scattered showers.
-The chance of thunderstorms from late morning until evening.
-Winds W/SW 15 to 20 km/h turning S 35 to 50 km/h in the afternoon.
-Winds reaching 55 to possibly 65 km/h along the coast this evening and tonight.
-Daytime maximum temperatures between 11 and 16.
-Large and powerful surf conditions in the afternoon and evening are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.
+Very high (90%) chance of rain.
+Rain, heavy at times in the north during the morning and afternoon.
+Winds S 30 to 45 km/h, grading to 50 to 65 km/h near the coast.
+Daytime maximum temperatures between 11 and 17.
+Large and powerful surf conditions are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.

 Wednesday Cloudy.
 High (80%) chance of showers, with gusty winds.
 Winds S 30 to 45 km/h increasing to 35 to 50 km/h in the morning then turning SW in the late morning.

 Thursday Cloudy.
 Medium (40%) chance of showers, most likely in the morning and afternoon.
 Winds SW 25 to 35 km/h.

 Friday Partly cloudy.
 Slight (30%) chance of a shower, most likely in the morning and afternoon.
 Light winds becoming W/NW 15 to 20 km/h during the day.

 ||forecast||min||max||chance of rain||rain amount||frost risk||9am||3pm|

 ||10||17||70%||< 1mm||Nil||SW 19||92||SW 18||79|